vdelanno/convida/assets/txt-en.md

 - Kidney diseases (renal insufficiency)
 - Obesity
 - Blood disorders (sickle cell disease)

-- Does the virus of COVID-19 infect more elderly or young people more?
+¿Does the COVID-19 virus infect more elderly or young people?
-- Anyone of any age can be infected by the virus of COVD-19.
+Anyone of any age can be infected by the COVD-19 virus.

 ## [pregnant:pregnant_woman] Pregnant women
-Pregnant women could develop mild COVID-19 which can be managed with medical care at home or severe COVID-19 which need hospitalization.
+Pregnant women can develop mild COVID-19 symptoms, which can be managed with medical care at home.
+However, pregnant women experiencing severe COVID-19 symptoms will need hospitalization.

-¿Do pregnant women are more at risk of developing severe COVID-19?
+¿Are pregnant women are more at risk of developing severe COVID-19?
-Pregnant women who are older or overweight, have hypertension, diabetes or other disease may be at higher risk of developing severe COVID-19.
+Pregnant women who are older or are overweight, or have hypertension, diabetes or other diseases may be at higher risk of developing severe COVID-19.

 ¿Could a pregnant woman transmit the COVID-19 virus to her baby?
 To date it is unknown.
-There has not been found the virus of COVID-19 in the fluid surrounding the baby in the womb.
+Nothing has been found to indicate that the COVID-19 virus can reside in the fluid surrounding the baby in the womb.

-¿Should delivery of a pregnant woman who had COVID-19 be brought forward?
+¿Should delivery of a pregnant woman who had COVID-19 be induced earlier?
-No. A pregnant woman who recovered from COVID-19 has the same delivery indication if she wouldn’t have had COVID-19.
+No. A pregnant woman who recovered from COVID-19 has the same delivery schedule as someone who did not have COVID-19.

 ¿Should the delivery of a pregnant woman with COVID-19 be by cesarean section?
 No. The delivery by cesarean section should only be indicated if it is medically needed (for the mother or baby benefit).

-¿Could a mother with COVID-19 breastfeed to her baby?
+¿Could a mother with COVID-19 breastfeed her baby?
 Yes.
 If a mother has COVID-19 she should wash her hands carefully and wear a mask before breastfeeding.
-To date, the virus of COVID-19 has not been found in breastmilk.
+To date, the COVID-19 virus has not been found in breastmilk.

 ## [children:child] Children
 The amount of hospitalizations and admissions to the intensive care unit is lower in children than in adults.
 Apparently, COVID-19 could be less severe in children.
-IMPORTANT: Children younger than 2 do not need not wear a mask.
+IMPORTANT: Children younger than 2 should not wear a mask.

-¿Which child is at risk to develop severe COVID-19?
+¿Which child is at risk of developing severe COVID-19?
-It is likely that children who are immunocompromised (with low defenses) or with chronic respiratory diseases (asthma) or cardiovascular diseases could be at higher risk to develop severe COVID-19.
+It is likely that children who are immunocompromised (with low defenses) or with chronic respiratory diseases such as asthma or cardiovascular diseases could be at higher risk of developing severe COVID-19.

 ¿What is multisystem inflammatory syndrome (MIS-C)?
 It is a complication of COVID-19 in children and teenagers.
-They have fever for 3 days, systemic inflammation, impaired other organs such as heart, kidney, skin, blood, digestive system and nervous system.
+They have fever for 3 days, systemic inflammation and impaired organs such as heart, kidney, skin, blood, digestive system and nervous system.
 There have been many cases but fortunately few deaths.

 ## [cancer:sick] Cancer
 ¿Does a person with cancer have higher risk of developing severe COVID-19?
 It is likely that people with cancer who are on treatment may develop severe COVID-19.

-¿Does someone who recovered from cancer are at higher risk to develop severe COVID-19?
+¿Is someone who recovered from cancer are at higher risk to develop severe COVID-19?
 It is not clear whatever people who had cancer are at higher risk of becoming ill seriously of COVID-19.

 ¿Do children with cancer are at lower risk than adults to develop severe COVID-19?